learn-co-curriculum/phase-4-welcome-to-phase/README.md

 architecture: creating a **single-page application** that consumes JSON data from a **Web API**.

-In this phase, we're going to focus on creating our very **Web API** server using an incredibly powerful tool, Ruby on Rails (or, as the cool kids say, just Rails).
+In this phase, we're going to focus on creating our very own **Web API** server using an incredibly powerful tool, Ruby on Rails (or, as the cool kids say, just Rails).
 By building an API to serve JSON data in Rails, you'll have full control over the backend logic: from how **requests** are handled and how the